Tobionecenobi/SEB/README.md

 # Scattering Equation Builder - SEB

-*A C++ library where one can build a structure from geometric shapes from which one can get its small angle scattering properties*.
+*SEB is a C++ library where one can build a structure by linking sub-units such as polymers or geometric shapes together and then ask SEB to analytically derive a symbolic expression for the small angle scattering of the structure.*

 ## Introduction
 SEB is a C++ library that allows you to build structures from building blocks such as spheres, polymers, rods, etc., and obtain their scattering properties symbolically.
 SEB provides functions that enable you to attach building blocks together at specific points called reference points, and compute the form factor of a composite structure, $F$, the radius of gyration, $R^2_g$, and other scattering properties.
 These properties are for small angle scattering theory and are meant for structures floating around, some litterature would call the isotropic form factor.